lpn-plant/lpntpm-docs/docs/LPC_Additional_LPC_Cycles.md

 And we really do not need to support more types of LPC cycles in the designed TPM module, but there is a need to check how the "LPC peripheral" module we wrote reacts to other types of cycles appearing on the 4-bit LAD bus.
-For this purpose, it was necessary to extend the "LPC Host" implementation with additional LPC protocol cycle types.
+For this purpose, it was necessary to extend LPC Host implementation with additional LPC protocol cycle types.

 The "LPC peripheral" module should record all the occurrences on the LAD of the